401(k) For Small Business in Rock Hill, MO

 Heading into retirement?
 Looking for investment guidance?
 Transition into your golden years the smart way with help from the CERTIFIED FINANCIAL PLANNER™ professionals of Correct Capital.
 Get started with a free, personalized financial assessment.

-Types of 401(k) Plans For Your Small Business in Rock Hill, MO
+What 401(k) Plans Are Available to Small Businesses in Rock Hill, MO?

 401(k) Plans

-In any 401(k) plan, employees can contribute through payroll deductions.
-Most 401(k)s offer many different investment options.
-Employers can employers can deposit an equal amount as their employees as an additional benefit to employees.
-Most 401(k) plans must abide by rigid nondiscrimination requirements, and are subject to yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can put funds into the account through payroll deductions.
+Most 401(k)s offer a diversity of investment options.
+Employers can make matching contributions as an added benefit to employees.
+Most 401(k) plans must meet stringent nondiscrimination requirements, and undergo annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case the limit is $30,000.

-Rock Hill, MO employers with multiple employees have a few different things to think about when setting up their 401(k) plan:
+Rock Hill, MO companies with multiple employees have a few different considerations to make when setting up their 401(k) plan:

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the withdrawal is made.
-Roth 401(k)s are becoming more popular as they reduce tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, so long as the plan participant has had the account for five years and is 59-½ years old when the withdrawal is made.
+Roth 401(k)s are becoming more popular as they decrease tax liability in retirement.

-• Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be required to make contributions that are fully vested when made.
-There are four ways in which an employer can contribute:
+• Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as an employer you would be obligated to make fully vested contributions to your employees' plans.
+To meet Safe Harbor requirements, you have four possible ways to contribute:

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.